Using leading lines in photography is a key concept to draw the viewer’s eye to the main subject of the image.

 Alfredo adds to this journey by adding an upward and slightly tilted perspective.
 All of this combined creates a visual journey of exploration.

+Kelly Benton captures a photo that tells a story.
 The road leads toward the water.
 There are people with life vests on walking on the road toward the water.
 In the distance there is a boat in the water.

 We may not know the specific details, but this photo tells a visual story of the people and where they are going.